feltech/mediafelt/README.md

 # mediafelt
-Parse movie and TV show file names in one directory (e.g. downloads), then rename and move the files to a Kodi-compatible directory structure.
+Parse movie and TV show file names in one directory (e.g. downloads) using the excellent [guessit](https://github.com/guessit-io/guessit) library, then rename and move the files to a Kodi-compatible directory structure.

 Will only move files, not delete them.
 It is left as a manual step to